The free bifibration on a functor: The combinatorics of free bifibrations and ambifibrations

 The $(F_{k,n})_{n\in \NN}$ seem to define an interesting family of posets.
 For example, we observe that $F_{0,n}$ contains the \emph{lattice of noncrossing partitions} as a quotient.
 A noncrossing partition of order $n$ is a partition of the ordinal $\ord{n} = \set{0,\dots,n-1}$ such that the diagram defined by drawing the elements in order and then connecting all of the elements within the same block by a corolla is planar.
 For example, of the ${4 \brace 2} = 7$ partitions of $\ord{4}$ into two blocks, all but one are noncrossing:

-The restriction of the usual refinement ordering to noncrossing partitions of order $n$ defines a poset $K_n$ known as the \emph{Kreweras lattice}. \begin{prop} $K_n$ is the quotient of $F_{0,n}$ obtained by inverting \eqref{ordrel1} and \eqref{ordrel3}, or equivalently by imposing the Beck-Chevalley condition on the free ambifibration $\BifibFun{i,\P,\N}$. \end{prop} \begin{proof} The squares corresponding to equations \eqref{eq:simplex3} and \eqref{eq:simplex5} are pullback squares in $\Delta$, and hence the respective natural transformations \eqref{ordrel1} and \eqref{ordrel3} become invertible if one assumes the BC condition.
-The noncrossing partition associated to a closed ambisimplicial formula is obvious if one looks at the corresponding increasing forest, since imposing \eqref{ordrel1} and \eqref{ordrel3} as equivalences in addition to \eqref{simp:equiv1} and \eqref{simp:equiv2} has the effect of forgetting the order in which nodes are created and reducing the forest down to its connected components.
+The restriction of the usual refinement ordering to noncrossing partitions of order $n$ defines a poset $K_n$ known as the \emph{Kreweras lattice}. \begin{prop} $K_n$ is the quotient of $F_{0,n}$ obtained by inverting \eqref{ordrel1} and \eqref{ordrel3}, or equivalently by imposing the Beck-Chevalley condition for bicartesian squares. \end{prop} \begin{proof} The noncrossing partition associated to a closed ambisimplicial formula is visually obvious if one looks at the corresponding increasing forest, since imposing \eqref{ordrel1} and \eqref{ordrel3} as equivalences in addition to \eqref{simp:equiv1} and \eqref{simp:equiv2} has the effect of forgetting the order in which nodes are created and reducing the forest down to its connected components.
 For instance, formulas A${}_1$--A${}_6$ from Figure~\ref{fig:15formulas} correspond to the partition $\set{\{0\},\{1\},\{2\}}$, while formulas C${}_1$, C${}_2$, and D${}_1$ correspond to the partition $\set{\{0\},\{1,2\}}$.
-The only remaining law \eqref{ordrel2} (see right side of \eqref{eq:ordrel-diagrams} for its diagrammatic depiction) exactly describes the covering relation for the refinement order on noncrossing partitions. \end{proof}
+The only remaining law \eqref{ordrel2} (see right side of \eqref{eq:ordrel-diagrams} for its diagrammatic depiction) exactly describes the covering relation for the refinement order on noncrossing partitions.
+Thus we recover $K_n$ as a quotient of $F_{0,n}$.
+Finally, we establish that inverting \eqref{ordrel1} and \eqref{ordrel3} is equivalent to asking for the Beck-Chevalley condition on \emph{bicartesian} squares, that is, squares

+in $\Delta$ that are both pullback and pushout squares.
+(Here we can fortuitously write ``BC'' as an abbreviation for both bicartesian and Beck-Chevalley.)
+One can verify that the squares \eqref{eq:simplex3} and \eqref{eq:simplex5} are bicartesian, and hence that imposing the Beck-Chevalley condition for such squares strengthens \eqref{ordrel1} and \eqref{ordrel3} to equivalences:

+Moreover, we claim that all bicartesian squares mixing epi and mono legs in $\Delta$ are generated as pastings of \eqref{eq:simplex3} and \eqref{eq:simplex5}.
+Indeed, this follows from a characterization of pushout squares in $\Delta$ by Constantin, Fritz, Perrone, and Shapiro \cite[Theorem 3.10]{constantin2023weak}, since \eqref{eq:simplex3} and \eqref{eq:simplex5} are exactly the ``basic'' pushout squares mixing epis and monos that are also pullback~squares. \end{proof}

 For example, $K_3$ is obtained from $F_{0,3}$ by identifying two pairs of equivalence classes $C\sim D$ and $B\sim G$.
 Proposition~\ref{prop:Kn-is-a-quotient-of-Fn} and the seminal results of Kreweras~\cite{Kreweras1971} on the lattice of noncrossing partitions as well as related results for other Catalan lattices \cite{BeBo2009} motivate us to ask two open questions.\footnote{Soon after the original version of this paper was posted, we found out that the answer to Question~\ref{qu:lattice} is negative: already $F_{0,4}$ is not a lattice.
 We thank Wenjie~Fang for determining this using SageMath from data provided by our decision procedure for entailment (see Footnote~\ref{footnote:source-code}).} \begin{qu} $K_n$ is a lattice for all $n$: is $F_{0,n}$ (and more generally $F_{k,n}$) likewise a lattice? \end{qu} \begin{qu} The number of intervals $I[K_n] = \set{(x,y) \mid x \le y}$ in $K_n$ is given by a simple formula $|I[K_n]| = \frac{1}{2n+1}\binom{3n}{n}$: is there likewise a nice formula for $|I[F_{0,n}]|$ (and more generally for $|I[F_{k,n}]|)$? \end{qu}